beowulf888/Module_2_Challenge/README.md

 ## Usage

 Welcome to the latest update of the load Qualifier Application.
-In this version you will find the belwo updates:
+In this version you will find the below updates:

   - a new prompt that will ask the user if they want to save the generated list of qualifying loans: